java-tejaswini/sample-hackathon/find-and-fix-a-bug/README.md

 ## The challenge
 You are building an AI-powered assistant that helps developers analyze, debug, and optimize Java code while preserving publishing-standard compliance and improving maintainability

+## Objectives
 * Write a Skill using which,
   * You should be able to explain why the code isn't working.
   * You should be able to find out what is wrong with the code and fix it.
-  * You should be able to explain what differences the changes to the code make.
+  * You should be able to explain the changes made in the code.
   * Be sure to check that every change suggested is actually needed and take confirmations
   * The skill should return structured JSON like:
 ```